-Interim University of Cincinnati President Beverly Davenport has been nominated to be the University of Tennessee's next chancellor in charge of the Knoxville campus.
+KNOXVILLE - The UT Board of Regents will vote Thursday on whether to approve interim University of Cincinnati President Beverly Davenport as the University of Tennessee's next chancellor in charge of the Knoxville campus.

-If approved next month, she would be the first woman to head the Knoxville campus.
+If approved, she would be the first woman to head the Knoxville campus, and would likely start March 1.

 Davenport stands to make $585,000 along with a housing reimbursement and expense account, according to an offer letter dated Sunday.
 At Cincinnati she makes more than $600,000.

-Davenport made two visits to campus, the most recent of which was Friday.
+Davenport made two visits to campus during UT's search for a new campus leader.
 She was the only one of three candidates to make a second visit.

 She has served as interim president at Cincinnati since June.